This one is written for Lucie. 💝

 So, I’m embracing it.
 And my friends who have stuck around embrace it too.
 They accept my flakiness and my frank observations.
 They love me for my weirdness.

 So, if you are secretly autistic or feel weird too.
 Embrace your weirdness.
-Love who are you.
+Love who you are.

 As I always say, you can learn to be normal, but you can’t learn to be autistic.